-A potometer is a device used to measure the amount of water uptake the shoot during transpiration.
-It is sometimes also known as transpirometer.
-The Ganong’s potometer is used to measure the transpirate rate in a cut twig in a laboratory.
-The Ganong’s potometer comprises of a glass tube bent twice with a glass cylinder have a wide mouth.
-A capillary tube was inserted in a horizontal glass bar attached to a reservoir.
+A potometer is a device, which is used to measure water uptake by shoot during transpiration.
+It is also known as transpirometer.
+The Ganong’s potometer is used to measure the transpiration rate in a laboratory.
+The Ganong’s potometer comprises a glass tube, which is bent twice, a glass cylinder having a wide mouth.
+A capillary tube is inserted in a horizontal glass bar attached to a reservoir.
 A wide-mouthed glass cylinder is present towards the front end of the apparatus.
 A rubber cork with a hole is fitted on the mouth of the glass cylinder.
 A freshly cut twig is placed in this hole.
 The horizontal bar has graduated readings marked over it.
 It has a bent end with a nozzle opening.
 A beaker containing coloured water is placed below this horizontal bar with the bent end inserted into it.
 A reservoir is connected to the horizontal bar to store water.
 The entire set up is placed on a flat surface.

-- A few drops of eosin oil are added to water to make it coloured.
+- A few drops of eosin oil is added to water to make it coloured.

 - A freshly cut twig is placed on the mouth of the glass cylinder.

-- A single air bubble has to be arranged at the zero reading of the horizontal bar.
-Lift the bent end which allows the air bubbles to enter and get trapped in the horizontal bar.
+- A single air bubble has to be kept at the zero reading of the horizontal bar.
+Lifting the bent end allows the air bubbles to enter and get trapped in the horizontal bar.

 - When the experiment begins, it is observed that the air bubble at the zero reading starts to move.